-A security incident occurred at a merchant that may involve your personal information.
-Investigation determined that data may have been exposed on transactions conducted between March 24, 2020, and March 9, 2022.
-Salem Five has reason to believe that your name and address in conjunction with your debit card number may have been compromised or may be in the possession of unauthorized individuals.
+A security incident occurred at Salem Five that may involve your personal information.
+Investigation determined that data may have been exposed on May 2, 2023.
+Salem Five has reason to believe that your name, in conjunction with your account number, may be in the possession of an unauthorized individual.